 - A gamepad controller.
 We recommend this XBox360 Controller or this Logitech Gamepad.

 - A laptop or a tablet.
 ArduSub works on Mac, Linux, Windows, iOS, and Android devices.

-- A LiPo battery.
-We recommend getting two or three of these
+- A battery for the BlueROV2.
+We recommend getting our 18AH Lithium-ion Battery or 2 or 3 of these

 |Length||457 mm||18 in|